bosskaboss/cse15l-lab-reports/lab-report-1-week-3.md

     }
 }
 ```
-The method handleRequestgets called for the different urls.
+The method handleRequest gets called for the different urls.

 ![Image1](/IMAGES/SearchEngine1.PNG)